LERCAutomation/DataSearches-ArcPro-UserGuide/appendix/appendix.rst

 Change Log
 ==========

+**1.1.3**
+(21st May 2025)
+    * :guilabel:`Changed` - Changed config variable KeepSearchFeature to KeepSearchFeatureExtensions
+    * :guilabel:`Improved` - Optionally add search features to map based on extension type
+    * :guilabel:`Improved` - Create new annotations group layer rather than overwrite existing group
+    * :guilabel:`Fix` - Bug when bespoke text element is blank
+    * :guilabel:`Fix` - Bug when combined sites table name is blank
+    * :guilabel:`Fix` - Bug when field aliases are null

 **1.1.2**
 (9th May 2025)
+    * :guilabel:`New` - Compiled for ArcGIS Pro 3.4 onwards
-    * :guilabel:`New` - Added config variable to convert labels to annotation
+    * :guilabel:`New` - Added config variable ConvertLabelsToAnnotation to convert labels to annotation
-    * :guilabel:`Changed` - Move temporary GDB to output folder and use with annotations
+    * :guilabel:`Changed` - Create temporary GDB in output folder for use with annotations
     * :guilabel:`Fix` - Bug setting %ref% in layouts

 **1.1.1**